-Here’s the most up-to-date version of the diagram, taking the story up to April 2021
+Here’s the version of the diagram taking the story up to April 2021

 …and at one point someone set me the challenge of making an interactive version.
 Taking the initial, simple diagram I added more “nodes” that when clicked would open up the relevant documents or test results.

 The link below will take you to a web based version, although it has not been updated for a while.
 It was not too difficult to set up but needed a knowledge of “mapping”.
 The most time consuming part was redacting personal details from the documents.